AlphabetsAlphabets/gdb.nvim/README.md

 1. There isn't a solid or concrete instruction for contributing, but feel free to contribute to it :D.
 2. Anything can be discussed.
 If you feel something is irrelevant or unneeded, feel free to do so.

-The general guideline for contributing (at least for now) is to make fork, make your changes, submit a PR.
+The general guideline for contributing (at least for now) is to make fork, make your changes, test changes, submit a PR.
+The development branch is the `dev` branch.
+The `master` branch is the usable version.